 Your sorority treasurer will have to figure out how far ahead she wants to plan, but it’s also important to understand which chapter financial goals need immediate attention, and which require longer-term planning.
 Take it goal by goal, and don’t focus so much on the future that you lose sight of managing the budget in the present semester.

 For example, your chapter may have a recruiting goal that the budget needs to account for, but you might also have a one-off social event that may fit better in a future semester in order to balance out the bottom line.
-A good rush week this fall might pay off down the line and make that social event even better with the increase in sisters paying membership dues.
+A good recruitment week this fall might pay off down the line and make that social event even better with the increase in sisters paying membership dues.

 It’s always a balance, but if a sorority treasurer always plans ahead with an eye to what’s directly in front of them, chapter finances have a much greater chance of running smoothly.